ucr-rhic/ucr-rhic.github.io/how-tos/rcf_remote_login.md

 8. Specify any general name for the connection and click on the Done button.

 9. Connect and login with the RACF kerberos credentials.
-Click on the New desktop - select either GNOME/KDE virtual desktop and proceed.
-I had to use GNOME.
-KDE did not work for me.
+Click on the New desktop, select KDE virtual desktop and proceed.